mgajda/less-arbitrary/less-arbitrary.md

 ```

 Since we are only interested in recursive types that can potentially blow out
-our budget, we can also add cases for flat types to prevent them from increasing cost:
+our budget, we can also add cases for flat types since they seem the cheapest:

 ```{.haskell #flat-types}
 Cheapness (S1 a (Rec0 Int       )) = 0
 Cheapness (S1 a (Rec0 Scientific)) = 0